rktrlng/picade_lufa/README.md

 This firmware uses Dean Camera's LUFA library (2013-09-01) to simulate a 3 axes/16 button Joystick (only 2 axes are used), or a 162 keys/5 LED's multimedia keyboard (only 1 onboard LED is used).
 The latest version of the LUFA library can be found here: http://www.fourwalledcubicle.com/LUFA.php

-The Picade has 1 digital Joystick (4 inputs / 2 axes) and 12 buttons on the Maxi (10 on the Mini).
-There are 4 free inputs on the PCB available (6 on the Mini).
-In this firmware, these inputs are also being monitored and sent with the USB report.
+The Picade has 1 digital Joystick (4 inputs / 2 axes) and 8+4=12 buttons on the Maxi (6+4=10 on the Mini).
+There are 4 free pins on the PCB available (6 on the Mini).
+In this firmware, these pins are being monitored as inputs and sent with the USB report.
 Add buttons to these pins, and they'll give a response.

 Pinout
 ------